Civil & Criminal Procedure in Nepal 2026: Muluki Code Guide

 Most Nepalis only encounter the Muluki Civil Code 2074 the moment a marriage, divorce, inheritance dispute, contract breach, or property partition lands on their plate — and they suddenly need to know which Part, which Chapter, and which Section actually applies.
+See our civil-law practice area for related matters.

 The Muluki Civil Code 2074 (2017 AD) and the Muluki Criminal Code 2074 came into force on 17 August 2018, replacing the 1963 Muluki Ain and consolidating Nepal's substantive private and criminal law into two modern, rights-based statutes administered through the District Courts and High Courts.